Do a research and figure out or hustle??

 Whenever I want to start something new or I am thinking about a new product feature (which is quite often) my mind takes 2 sides- one says do research, surveys, collect data the other one just says do it, just launch it and then see if people would love what you want to make.

-Moreover a research based approach to validate your idea does not give you, as a founder, an exposure that you get when you take a MVP to your target audience.
-In reality your potential customers give you more input and better suggestions which can eventually lead to better or different product.
+Moreover, a research-based approach to validate your idea does not give you, as a founder, an exposure that you get when you take an MVP to your target audience.
+In reality, your potential customers give you more input and better suggestions which can eventually lead to better or different product.
 Human behaviour is very varied.
-Many people would say no to try a product in survey but end up using it under peer pressure.
-And this is a huge chunk, lot of things happen under peer pressure and other social factors.
+Many people would say no to try a product in a survey but end up using it under peer pressure.
+And this is a huge chunk, a lot of things happen under peer pressure and other social factors.
 These factors come into the picture only when you have a real product in hand rather than a set of questions.
 When you show people things their mind changes it responds in a very different way.
 It’s like we say just Show Up!
 And yes research and surveys are in general boring both for the doer and the person being surveyed.
 They also end the element of surprise which is quintessential.

 Doing a survey and reading and researching.
 Creating a survey is free.
-You send it across your friends and family asking them questions etc. Secondly you spend time reading loads reports, other survey etc. Guess you will spend a week doing it.
+You send it to your friends and family asking them questions etc. Secondly you spend time reading loads reports, another survey etc. Guess you will spend a week doing it.

 Execute: Your product will have a core function.
-You build a simple webpage around that core function and share it.
-And wait for result.
+You build a simple web page around that core function and share it.
+And wait for the result.

 What we did: